Programme

 2. Response

 Each student will be a respondent during two presentations.
-A respondent should try to find the main problems in the research project and give useful feedback on research questions, concepts, methodology or ethics.
-Next to that, he/she can give the presenter some challenging insights from his/her own field of expertise.
+A respondent should try to find the main problems in the research project and give useful feedback on research questions, concepts, methodology, ethics… Next to that, he/she can give the presenter some challenging insights from his/her own field of expertise.
 The scientific committee matches the presenters and the respondents based on research topic, discipline and research phase.
-In order to prepare thoroughly for this assignment, the detailed schedule and syllabus will be made availble online by mid-July.
+In order to prepare thoroughly for this assignment, the detailed schedule and syllabus will be made available online by mid-July.

 Classes